This feature is in beta and is subject to change.

 Authorize Omni's AWS account

-Before Omni can create a private connection to your Redshift cluster, you need to authorize Omni’s AWS account to create a managed VPC endpoint to your cluster.Run the following command in your AWS environment:aws redshift authorize-endpoint-access \
+Before Omni can create a private connection to your Redshift cluster, you need to authorize Omni’s AWS account to create a managed VPC endpoint to your cluster.Run the following command in your AWS environment, replacing <your-cluster-identifier> with the identifier of your cluster:aws redshift authorize-endpoint-access \

 --cluster-identifier <your-cluster-identifier> \